rollbar/samebug-eclipse-plugin/UserGuide.md

 # Samebug Eclipse Plugin User Guide
-*This guide gives the necessary information on how to use the Samebug plugin for Eclipse*.
+*This guide gives the necessary information on how to install and use the Samebug plugin for Eclipse*.

 ## Getting Started